-WHEREAS, pursuant to the Universal Health Services, Inc. 2020 Omnibus Stock and Incentive Plan, as amended to the Grant Date (the "Plan"), and pursuant to the Employment Agreement between the Company and the Participant, dated December 23, 2020 (the "Employment Agreement"), the Company desires to grant to the Participant an award of Restricted Stock Units, each of which is a bookkeeping entry representing the equivalent in value of one (1) Share, as hereinafter provided.
+WHEREAS, pursuant to the Universal Health Services, Inc. Amended and Restated 2020 Omnibus Stock and Incentive Plan, as amended to the Grant Date (the "Plan"), the Company desires to grant to the Participant an award of Restricted Stock Units, each of which is a bookkeeping entry representing the equivalent in value of one (1) Share, as hereinafter provided.
 Unless otherwise defined herein, capitalized terms shall have the meanings assigned under the Plan.